Outdoor Skin Over Time

 • UVA penetrates deeper into the dermis and drives oxidative stress that breaks down collagen and elastin.

 At higher elevations, UV intensity increases.
 Snow, water, and rock reflect UV, which increases exposure.
+Even without burning, cumulative UVA exposure contributes to:

 • Loss of elasticity